This material is intended for clinicians and vestibular scientists. See also: bedside version -- HIT test

 For all devices, the head has to be moved in the right direction, right speed, and with little wobble at the end.
 One cannot hold onto the goggles by their frame or their straps.
 Any of these errors make the procedure useless.
 We think that one should plan to be "trained" for several sessions over a month -- ideally, about 4 1-hour sessions, for most to learn how to do the VHIT.

 When one does not move the head with high acceleration, the VHIT test becomes less sensitive.
 Weber et al (2008) reported that as accelerations increased from 750 to 6000 deg/sec**2, ipsilesional gains decreased greatly, increasing sensivitiy.
 This is very logical, as if one doesn't do the test fast enough, it shouldn't work.
 Of course, to do the test with the highest sensitivity, one must turn the head with the highest acceleration, which could lead to safety issues.
+Here we are thinking about the neck.

 We are simply unconvinced that the oblique VHIT testing is useful.
 Without measuring the full vector of eye movement, i.e. torsion, there are simply too many things that can go wrong.
+This may improve.
+There is no reason why offline processing couldn't work for VHIT, at least in some patients.

 The Interacoustic and GN-otometrics VHIT devices differ substantially.
 The GN-otometric VHIT device (ICS) is a goggle that measures the right eye alone.
 If you have a false right eye, or a droopy right eye, it doesn't work.
 The Interacoustic device is more adjustable, as the camera can be positioned on either eye.
 Both devices are somewhat fragile as they both carry a mirror attached to the head, which can be broken.
+Practically however, this does not seem to matter much.

 The Synapsis device is very different in that there is nothing attached to the head -- it is perhaps best to test small children as otherwise the performance degradation would be unacceptable.
 We have not had any direct experience with the Micromedical or Synapsis implementations of the VHIT.